Abad-Dev/NetDynamicPress/README.md

 It also saves the top image and the signature, which will be used in all the Presupuesto's

 ### 3. Presupuesto
-The Presupuesto model saves the foreign key from the user, and it saves the data *Config* in a json (weakly typed).
+The Presupuesto model saves the foreign key from the user, and it saves the **Data config** in a json (it is weakly typed).

 ```C#